 - Applicants must have earned a minimum overall grade point average of 3.0.

 - Transfer students must have earned at least a 3.0 at the institution from which they are transferring.
 If students have completed more than 12 credits at Stony Brook, admission decisions will be based on their Stony Brook grade point average.

 - Applicants must have earned a 3.0 grade point average in the Linguistics major.
-Students are required to have taken LIN 101 (Human Language), LIN 201 (Phonetics), and/or LIN 311 (Syntax) prior to applying for the TESOL Teacher Education Program and in order to register for LIN 375 and LIN 449.
+Students are required to have taken LIN 101 (Human Language) as well as either LIN 201 (Phonetics) or LIN 311 (Syntax).
+Both courses must be completed with a C or higher prior to applying for the TESOL Teacher Education Program.
+These requirements also hold for registration for LIN 375 and LIN 449.